 While there are benefits to a tactical approach, long-term success requires a more strategic mindset.
 These types of product managers are always asking questions like “what should we be doing differently, how do we make that happen, how does this fit in with the company’s strategic goals and where is the market going?”

-The first critical element of product strategy involves communication.
+The first key element of product strategy involves communication.
 Product managers have to be stellar communicators.
 It must be their absolute base skill.

 We need to vividly define and articulate clearly what needs to be completed and why it is essential.
-The product role now is a set facilitator that requires understanding the problem and communicating it.
+The product manager role now is a set facilitator that requires an understanding of the problem and the ability to communicate it.
 There is an element of sales in almost all facets of the job.

 Pressure comes from all directions.
 You will always have clients asking for extra customizations, or even questioning your decisions.
 Your sales team will vie for add-ons or additional functionality with the belief that it will create more opportunities.